maarten-pennings/pico/shortcut/readme.md

 ```

 Note that `Exec` has `--gui` as parameter.
-Note that `Path` is used as default "Location" for the project generator.
+Note that `Path` sets the active directory, which is used by the project generator as default "Location".
-The `Icon` is a image file, I decide to use the image that comes with the project generator.
+The `Icon` is a image file used for the shortcut, I decide to use the image that comes with the project generator.

 This creates a shortcut on the desktop